5 min read

 AI can generate, synthesize, classify, summarize, and suggest.
 It can participate in work in ways previous software could not.

-That is why this design direction matters to me: shared context, room-aware agents, durable outputs, and bounded action are not just product features.
-They are ways of keeping human judgment visible as AI becomes more capable.
+But meaning, responsibility, and values still have to be handled by people.
+That is why shared context, room-aware AI participants, durable outputs, and bounded action are ways of keeping human judgment visible as AI becomes more capable.

 Philosophy as a builder discipline